eastside/saas-name-finder/README.md

 Run the script with...

-    python3 script.py .app app.com .tech tech.com < words.txt
+    $ python3 script.py .app .dev < words.txt

-This'll check for all domains with an English prefix that are available with the given suffix.
+Any words that appear will have been found to be available under ALL suffixes.

-So, like, right now, wheat.app is available!
-Grab it quick!
+So like, if "wheat" appeared, it would be available under BOTH .app AND .dev.